amis92/csharp-source-generators/README.md

 ## Articles

+- [Source Generators in .NET 5 with ReSharper](https://blog.jetbrains.com/dotnet/2020/11/12/source-generators-in-net-5-with-resharper/) (2020-11-20) introduces source generators and briefly mentions how they are being worked into the ReSharper product
 - [Source Generators - real world example](https://dominikjeske.github.io/source-generators) (2020-11-09) contains a rich and deep dive into a real world generator with lots of useful tips.
 - [How to Debug C# 9 Source Code Generators](https://nicksnettravels.builttoroam.com/debug-code-gen/) (2020-10-09)
 - [.NET Blog 'New C# Source Generator Samples' post](https://devblogs.microsoft.com/dotnet/new-c-source-generator-samples/) (2020-08-25) that shows some simple samples.